The Simple Guide to Competitive Analysis

 Successful brands that are active on social media with large followings are often your main competitors.
 By studying their campaigns you could gain ideas for your own social media strategy.

 You can see which platforms they’re on by looking at their websites (during your Google search).
-Or with a tool like Social Mention that scours through 100+ social media sites looking for mentions of your competitors.
+Or use a tool that scours through 100+ social media sites looking for mentions of your competitors.

 Local business directories